ecormier123/Tag_Youre_Git/README.md

 ## When You Need to Review and Merge a Pull Request

-1. You'll receive a notification on GitHub that you've been tagged in a pull request.
+1. If someone tags you, you'll receive a notification on GitHub that you've been tagged in a pull request.
 Go to the repository page on GitHub and click on "Pull requests".
 2. Click on the pull request you've been tagged in.
 3. Review the changes made.
 These will be shown under "Files changed".
 4. If everything looks good, click "Merge pull request" then "Confirm merge".
 5. Now it's your turn to repeat the process starting from step 1 in the "When You Are Tagged" section.

 Remember, the goal is to practice and learn.
 Don't be afraid to ask for help if you're unsure about something.
-Happy coding!
+You could use Teams, but rather hassling anyone in particular, I think we have a space we can use here, at the [Gitgub Discussion Board for this repo](https://github.com/PopulationEcologyDivision/Tag_Youre_Git/discussions)

 ## Participating Without Being Tagged
+You can jump in and contribute at any time, even if you haven't been tagged.
+By tagging someone in your pull request, you're effectively re-starting the game and re-engaging your team in the project.

 1. In RStudio, go to the "Git" tab and click on "Pull".
 This will update your local repository with the latest changes from GitHub.
 2. In the "Git" tab, click on "New Branch", enter a name for your branch, and click "Create".